 - Establish a victory lawns and gardens initiative through a $36 billion investment to help urban, rural, and suburban Americans transform their lawns into food-producing or reforested spaces that sequester carbon and save water.
 Lawns account for 40 million acres in America, and we spend tens of billions of dollars each year taking care of them each year.
 Let's reinvest that money in climate smart practices that encourage everyone to be a part of the solution.

-- Invest $14.7 billion in cooperatively owned grocery stores.
+- Invest $14.7 billion in cooperatively and community owned grocery stores.
 Local groceries and co-ops are more likely to buy local products, which will help grow markets for farmers to sell their goods.
 We will also use these funds to bring grocery stores to food deserts ensuring all people have access to healthy, local food.

 - Incentivize schools to procure locally produced foods.
 Institutional purchasing can be a huge boost to local producers and build local farm economies.